drewstaylor/area-52-course-2-lessons/lesson-04-portal/exercise-02/exercise.md

 }
 ```

-Let's go ahead and enable these messages as contract entry points.
+Let's go ahead and enable these messages as contract entry points in `contract.rs`.

 # Exercise